Introduction

 With the normalized inner product

-the trigonometric system forms an orthonormal basis of \(L^2[-L, L]\), yielding
+the complex exponential system forms an orthonormal basis of \(L^2[-L, L]\), yielding:

 \[